-The most common approach is that the lessee is allowed to improve the real estate, subject to the lessor's written consent and pre-approval of design documents.
-Also, often, the lessees are not compensated for the inseparable improvements of the real estate unless there is a specific arrangement between the parties.
+The most common approach is that the lessee is allowed to improve the real estate, subject to the lessor՚s written consent and pre-approval of design documents.
+Also, the lessees are often not compensated for inseparable improvements of the real estate unless there is a specific arrangement between the parties.

 The leases of all types of privately owned real estate assets are treated equally.

-There is a special treatment of the lease of public assets, which is quite solidly regulated.
+There is a special treatment of the lease of public assets, which is solidly regulated.

-There is a special statute regulating land lease, which [the land] is considered and treated as a special real estate asset in comparison to bricks-and-mortar properties.
+There is a special statute regulating land leases, according to which the land is considered and treated as a special real estate asset in comparison to bricks-and-mortar properties.